 Risk No 9 Safeguarding - Action Plan Existing Controls/ actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date The Council has a current and comprehensive Safeguarding Policy which is updated annually or in line with any changes within legislation.
 The policy details what is required of all staff and members, and contains clear instructions for the recording and processing of safeguarding concerns, incidents and allegations.
 The Council has reduced the risk of safeguarding issues going unnoticed by staff and members by providing clear procedures and requirements for training and awareness.
-Leadership Team and Managers to ensure that all staff are aware of the Councils safeguarding policy and procedures The Council needs to ensure timely response to changes in legislation or local procedures. and Alan Hall The that of the ling res The ling to onse to Sa The Council meets all of its duties under Section 11 and 47.
+Leadership Team and Managers to ensure that all staff are aware of the Councils safeguarding policy and procedures The Council needs to ensure timely response to changes in legislation or local procedures.
+Alan Hall The Council meets all of its duties under Section 11 and 47.
 The Council fully meets all aspects of the ESCB/ESAB Safeguarding self - assessment.
-The Council meets all of its duties under Section 11 and 47.
-The Council fully meets all aspects of the ESCB/ESAB Safeguarding self - Monthly Monthly A Corporate Safeguarding Group provides a forum for sharing best practice, disseminating information across Directorates and identifying any weaknesses in the Council's work.
+Monthly Monthly Corporate Safeguarding Group is forum for sharing best practice and information across Directorates and identifying any weaknesses in the Council's work.
 This group is only partially effective, due to limited commitment by some Directorates Directorates need to commit time for representatives to attend the Corporate Working Group.
-All staff are required to undertake safeguarding training appropriate to their roles.
+Contractors safeguarding processes are included in the procurement process.
+All staff are required to undertake appropriate safeguarding training.
+The Council has a Safe Recruitment Policy.
+Room for improvement.
 This will be effective subsequent to a training Plan being developed.
+Need to ensure they have appropriate systems to address safeguarding issues.
 Staff require training in Safe Recruitment.
-The Council has a Safe Recruitment Policy.
-The Council has agreed to the introduction of a dedicated senior safeguarding post for two years to enable the Council to meet all of the required standards.
+The Council has a dedicated senior safeguarding post for two years to enable the Council to meet all of the required standards.
 Safe Recruitment assists the Council in reducing the risk of employing an unsuitable member of staff.